Bay Restoration Fund (State Fee)

 The tax credit is based upon the amount by which the state and county real property taxes exceeded a percentage of the homeowners combined income.
 Under the State's formula, the first $8,000 of income is excluded from the calculation.
 Baltimore County's tax credit will exclude the first $12,000 of income from the calculation.

 A new application must be filed every year if you wish to be considered for this tax credit.
 The following table will help you determine if it is worthwhile to apply.
 If the actual property taxes on your home (based on no more than $300,000 of assessment) exceed the "Tax Limit" amount shown on the table for your 2014 gross household income, you may be eligible for a credit and are urged to file an application.

 Actual taxes eligible for this credit do not include metropolitan charges which may appear on your tax bill and do not include taxes for excess land acreage or other buildings, or portions of buildings used for business purposes.
 The chart is a guide only, and the exact amount of your income and property tax will be used to determine your eligibility.

 * For each additional $1,000 in income add $90 to $1,520 to find the amount that your tax must exceed.
 The gross household income cannot exceed $60,000 in order to be eligible for a tax credit.

-Applications to the State Homeowner Tax Credit Program will also serve as applications for the Baltimore County Credit.
-For further information or an application form, call the State Department of Assessments and Taxation at 410-767-4433 or visit the website at www.dat.state.md.us.
+Applications to the state Homeowner Tax Credit Program will also serve as applications for the Baltimore County Credit.
+For further information or an application form, visit the state Department of Assessments and Taxation website or call 410-767-4433.
 You must file each year for this credit.
-The deadline for filing an application is September 1, 2013.
+The deadline for filing an application is September 1, 2015.